 Genital human papillomavirus (HPV) is the most common sexually transmitted virus in the United States.
 More than half of sexually active men and women are infected with HPV at some time in their lives.
 Most HPV infections don't cause any symptoms, and go away on their own.
 But HPV can cause cervical cancer in women.
 Cervical cancer is the 2nd leading cause of cancer deaths among women worldwide.
 In the United States, about 12,000 women get cervical cancer every year.
 HPV is also associated with several less common cancers, such as vaginal and vulvar cancers in women and other types of cancer in both men and women.
 It can also cause genital warts and warts in the throat.
 There is no cure for HPV infection, but some of the problems it causes can be treated.

 The HPV vaccine is available for the prevention of the diseases caused by the human papillomavirus.
 The vaccine can be given to both females and males to prevent HPV infection.
 This vaccine can prevent most cases of cervical cancer in females, if it is given before exposure to the virus.
 In addition, it can prevent vaginal and vulvar cancer in females, and genital warts and anal cancer in both males and females.
 Protection from HPV vaccine is expected to be long-lasting.
 Vaccination is not a substitute for cervical cancer screening however, and women should still get regular Pap tests.

 What is the HPV vaccine?

-HPV is important because it can help protect against most cases of cervical cancer in females when it is given before a person is exposed to the virus.
-The HPV vaccine may be given to both males and females.
-GARDASIL is a three-dose series vaccine administered over six months.
+Each vaccine is a three-dose series administered over six months.
 The second and third doses should be given at two and six months (respectively) after the first dose.
 The HPV vaccine may be given at the same time as other vaccines.

 Who should get the HPV vaccine?